njamesgeorge1223/Student-Outcomes-Analysis-with-Pandas/Pymaceuticals/README.TECHNICAL.md

 If the computer has Anaconda and a recent version of Python, the Jupyter notebook already has the following dependencies
 installed: datetime, io, pandas, pathlib, os, pandas, requests.

-In addition to those modules, the Jupyter Notebook needs the following to execute: citipy, hvplot, matplotlib, numpy, panel, requests_html, scipy.
+In addition to those modules, the Jupyter Notebook needs the following to execute: hvplot, matplotlib, numpy, panel, requests_html, scipy.

 Here are the requisite Terminal commands for installation of these peripheral modules:

-python3 -m pip install citipy

 python3 -m pip install hvplot